The Complete Guide to Gorilla Trekking in Uganda & Rwanda

 Do I Need a Gorilla Trekking Tour?

 You need to go with the rangers/guides for the trek (please don’t wander into the jungle alone).
-But, no, you don’t need a tour, you can absolutely book everything independently.
-It may be cheaper, but it will be a lot more effort.
+But, no, you don’t need a tour, you can absolutely book everything independently – but it’s usually much easier to at least get a Ugandan tour operator to organise your gorilla permits for you .
+And whilst you can do everything independently and it may be cheaper, it will be a lot more hassle.

 Alternatively, you can book a package a tour operator.
 This will usually include everything (permit, transport, accommodation).
 The transport from a major airport, a smaller airport if flying in or a road transfer from wherever you are.